In this Guide

 Buyers and reviewers overwhelmingly concurred that while this was one of the priciest models they’d ever used, they could instantly tell why it was worth the money.
 They said that every aspect of the design and construction felt well-thought-out and solidly built, and that it was an infinitely more reliable machine than others.

-It’s not quite as powerful as our other recommendations.
-This one has a peak output of 7KW, as opposed to 7.5KW for the Champion or Kohler.
-We don’t think you’ll notice much of a difference, but if you’re a spec and detail person, it might seem counterintuitive to spend more money for a lower wattage.
+It’s not nearly as powerful as the CAT, despite costing more.
+This one has a peak output of 7KW, as opposed to 7.5KW for the Champion and 12KW for the CAT.
+If you’re a spec and detail person, it might seem counterintuitive to spend more money for a lower wattage.
 However, we think the Honda more than makes up for its lower output in smart design features and reliability.

 Even though it’s quiet and efficient, it’s not exactly light.
 This one weighs 260 pounds, so you need to have some strength to cart it around.